Why is my available balance less than my wallet balance?

 What does available balance mean?

-When you send or exchange assets in Exodus, you can at maximum send only your available balance.
+When you send or exchange assets using our in app exchange feature within Exodus, you can at maximum send only your available balance.
 This balance can be different than your wallet balance for the following reasons:

 - The available balance subtracts network fees required to send a transaction.
 For example, if you have $50 USD in Bitcoin, and the fee for sending it is $0.5 USD, you will see $49.5 USD as the available balance.
 Fees are paid to individual networks (Bitcoin, Ethereum, etc.) to deliver transactions - they are not kept by Exodus.